 Northampton County is the southernmost county on the Eastern Shore of Virginia.
 There are 6 towns within the county.
-These towns include: parts of Belle Haven, Cape Charles, Cheriton, Eastville, Exmore and Nassawadox.
+These towns include: a portion of Belle Haven, Cape Charles, Cheriton, Eastville, Exmore and Nassawadox.
 The Towns were invited to contribute to the Eastern Shore of Virginia Hazard Identification and Risk Assessment (ESHIRA) and Eastern Shore of Virginia Hazard Mitigation Plan.
 Representatives from Exmore, Eastville, and Cape Charles participated in the ESHIRA development.
+Belle Haven is the only town that did not participate in the hazard mitigation planning process.